Contractionary Fiscal Policy and Its Purpose With Examples

 The purpose of contractionary fiscal policy is to slow growth to a healthy economic level.
 That's between 2 percent to 3 percent a year.
 An economy that grows more than 3 percent creates four negative consequences.

 - It creates inflation.
 That's when prices rise too fast in clothing, food, and other necessities.
 Higher prices quickly gobble up savings and destroy the standard of living.

 - It drives up prices in investments.
 That's called an asset bubble.
-It's happened in stocks, gold and oil.
+It's happened in stocks, gold, and oil.
 An example of its devastating effects is the 2006 housing bubble.
 By 2005, the cost of housing became unaffordable for most families.
 Banks lowered their terms to entice subprime borrowers, creating a crisis in 2008.

 - It's unsustainable.
 Growth at 4 percent or more leads to a recession.
 That especially occurs with asset bubbles.
-Unfortunately, recession is part of the business cycle.
+Unfortunately, a recession is part of the business cycle.

 - It lowers unemployment to below the natural rate of unemployment.
 Employers struggle to find enough workers to meet market demand.
 That slows growth from the production side.

 When governments cut spending or increase taxes, it takes money out of consumers' hands.
 That also happens when the government cuts subsidies, transfer payments including welfare programs, contracts for public works, or the number of government employees.
 Shrinking the money supply decreases demand.
 It gives consumers less purchasing power.
 That reduces business profit, forcing companies to cut employment.